rahulekhande/PRODIGY_DS_04-Social-Media-Data-Analysis-/README.md

+# Prodigy InfoTech Data Science Internship
-\# PRODIGY\_DS\_04 – Social Media Data Analysis
+## Task 04: Social Media Engagement Analysis

-\## Objective

-To analyze and visualize engagement patterns in social media data.
+## Overview

+This project focuses on analyzing and visualizing social media engagement patterns to understand platform performance and audience interaction.

+Using data analysis and visualization techniques, the project explores platform distribution, average likes, total engagement metrics, and interaction trends across different social media platforms.

-\## Dataset
+## Dataset

-The dataset contains social media posts with platform name, likes, shares, comments, and views.
+The dataset used for this task contains social media post data with the following columns:

-\## Work Done
+- Date
+- Platform (Twitter, Instagram, Facebook, etc.)
+- Post Type
+- Likes
+- Shares
+- Comments
+- Views

+The dataset was analyzed to understand how engagement varies across platforms.

+## 🛠 Tools & Libraries Used

+- Python
+- Jupyter Notebook
+- Pandas (Data manipulation)
+- Matplotlib (Data visualization)

+## Analysis & Visualizations Performed

+### Dataset Exploration

-\- Loaded dataset
+- Loaded dataset using Pandas

-\- Analyzed platform distribution
+- Checked data types and missing values
+- Previewed dataset structure

+### Platform Distribution Analysis

+- Created bar chart showing number of posts per platform
+- Identified which platform has the highest activity

+### Average Likes Analysis

-\- Calculated average likes per platform
+- Calculated average likes per platform
+- Compared audience engagement levels

+### Total Engagement Calculation

+- Created a new feature:

+  Total Engagement = Likes + Shares + Comments

-\- Calculated total engagement
+- Visualized average total engagement per platform

-\- Visualized results using bar charts

-\## Tools Used

-\- Python

-\- Pandas

-\- Matplotlib

-\## Conclusion

-The analysis shows differences in engagement levels across platforms.

-This helps understand which platform generates more audience interaction.
+This helps measure overall audience interaction.

+## Key Insights

+- Some platforms generate higher engagement compared to others.
+- Average likes indicate audience interest levels.
+- Total engagement provides a better understanding of interaction trends.
+- Visualization makes pattern detection easier and clearer.

+## ✅ Conclusion

+This project demonstrates how data visualization and analysis can be used to evaluate social media engagement performance.
+By analyzing likes, shares, and comments, we can identify which platforms are more effective in generating audience interaction.